 - Less than one percent. - (1) Unless otherwise noted, the business address of each of our shareholders is 1 Circle Star Way, San Carlos, California 94070, United States. - (2) Our Sponsor, SVF Sponsor III (DE) LLC, is a wholly-owned subsidiary of SB Investment Advisers (US) Inc. SB Investment Advisers (US) Inc. is a Delaware corporation and an investment adviser registered with the United States Securities and Exchange Commission under the Investment Advisers Act of 1940, as amended.
 SB Investment Advisers (US) Inc. was formed in December 2016, and the Board of Directors consists of Navneet Govil and Ronald D. Fisher.
 The immediate and ultimate parent of SB Investment Advisers (US) Inc. is SoftBank Group Corp., a company incorporated in Japan with the registered address at Tokyo Shidome Building, 1-9-1 Higashi-Shimbashi.
 Minato-ku, Tokyo, Japan.
-Masayoshi Son is the Chairman and CEO of SoftBank Group Corp. - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
-Such shares will automatically convert into Class A ordinary shares at the time of our initial business combination or earlier at the option of the holders thereof as described in the section entitled "Description of Securities." - (3) The shares reported above are held in the name of our sponsor.
-Our sponsor is controlled by SBIA.
+Masayoshi Son is the Chairman and CEO of SoftBank Group Corp.

-- (4) Includes up to 375,000 founder shares that will be surrendered to us for no consideration by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised. - (5) Does not include any shares indirectly owned by this individual as a result of his membership interest in our sponsor.
+- (3) Interests shown includes founder shares, classified as Class B ordinary shares.
+Such shares will automatically convert into Class A ordinary shares at the time of our initial business combination or earlier at the option of the holders thereof as described in the section entitled "Description of Securities." - (4) The shares reported above are held in the name of our sponsor.
+Our sponsor is controlled by SBIA. - (5) Includes up to 1,000,000 founder shares that will be surrendered to us for no consideration by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised. - (6) Also includes 700,000 private placement shares that the sponsor committed to purchase in a private placement that will occur simultaneously with the closing of this offering.

-Immediately after this offering, our sponsor will beneficially own 20% of the then issued and outstanding ordinary shares (assuming they do not purchase any units in this offering) and will have the right to appoint all of our directors prior to our initial business combination.
+Immediately after this offering, our sponsor will beneficially own 20% of the then issued and outstanding ordinary shares (excluding the private placement shares and assuming they do not purchase any shares in this offering) and will have the right to appoint all of our directors prior to our initial business combination.
 Holders of our public shares will not have the right to appoint any directors to our board of directors prior to our initial business combination.
 Because of this ownership block, our sponsor may be able to effectively influence the outcome of all other matters requiring approval by our shareholders, including amendments to our amended and restated memorandum and articles of association and approval of significant corporate transactions including our initial business combination.
-If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender, repurchase or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
+If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender, repurchase or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of our issued and outstanding ordinary shares (excluding the private placement shares) upon the consummation of this offering.